 - Switch to more efficient light bulbs. - Unplug electronics when they are not in use. - Use a hose nozzle when watering your garden or washing your car. - Drink tap water instead of bottled. - Don't feed ducks or geese. - Choose native, drought-tolerant trees, shrubs, and plants.

-- Think before you flush.
-The toilet is not a trash can.
+- Think before you The toilet is not a

-- Only wash full loads of dishes.
+- Only wash full loa of dishes.

-- Take shorter showers.
+- Take shorter show

 - Pet Waste: Scoop it!
 Bag it!
-Trash it!
+7

-- Never pour fats, oils, and grease (FOG) down the drain, it clogs pipes.
+- Never pour fats, o grease (FOG) dov drain, it clogs pip